 COP 211: PUBLIC RELATIONS WRITING.
 This course will introduce students to the different writing, message dissemination, and media networks.
 It stresses designing, editing, and distributing written materials used in the public relations practice.
-Prerequisites: COM 101, COM 111, COM 112, COP 111.CREDIT: THREE SEMESTER HOURS.
+This course is also designed to help students develop the writing and editing skills necessary to succeed in public relations.
+Students will create effective, strategy-based public relations materials in a variety of formats, for an existing business or organization in the community.
+This course is also designed to have the students think critically about current events, including disasters natural and manmade, and how they relate to public relations practice.
+It will explain the requirements of the media and how to best incorporate the media to the advantage of the organization, and the importance of sensing what will make the strongest visual or textual impact.
+Prerequisites: COM 101, COM 111, COM 112, COP 111.
+CREDIT: THREE SEMESTER HOURS.